-We’ve had several iterations of hot pink hair hit the runways and the streets this past year, each of them showcasing a different, creative way to wear the popular trend.
-We’ve had looks like pink ombré and pink and blue hair, as well as edgy hot pink undercuts trend both online and in real life.
+We have seen several iterations of the hot pink hair color hit the runways and the streets over the last year, each of them showcasing a different, creative way to wear the popular trend.
+We’ve had looks like pink ombré as well as edgy hot pink undercuts trend both online and in real life.

 We know, we know, it’s such an extra step, but so worth it in the long run.
 Coating hair with a primer before you shampoo helps shield hair strands in the shower and repel water, which is actually public enemy no. 1 when it comes to color leakage (it swells up the strand).
-We like the infusion in Nexxus New York Salon Care Color Assure Pre-Wash Primer, which has both coconut and Argan oil, as well as white orchid extract, to help nourish and improve vibrance in colored locks.
+We like the infusion in Nexxus Color Assure Pre-Wash Primer, which has both coconut and Argan oil, as well as white orchid extract, to help nourish and improve vibrancy in colored locks.

 2. Get specific.